martaGG/S2D2_R/README.md

 #### Nmin
 Number of points supplied to DBSCAN, associated with the density of a neighbourhood with radius eps.
-Default:empty field to calculate the Nmin guaranteeing 3 sigma significance.
+Default:empty field to calculate the Nmin guaranteeing  the required significance (see parameter signif).
 If an integer Nmin is supplied, eps must also be supplied.

+#### Qlim
+limit of Q parameter for automated eps and Nmin value

+#### signif
+If float, user supplied value (in percentage) required for structure retrieval If empty or invalid, default strict value, 99.85 (>3 sigma).
 ## Output
-Ascii file named as the input file with the extension .out containing the coordinates of each star in the region (in RA, DEC) and an additional column with an integer representing the number of substructure assigned.
-The value -1 represents noise stars (those not assigned to any cluster).
+Ascii file named as the input file with the extension .out containing the coordinates of each star in the region (in the  user supplied values) and an additional column with an integer representing the number of substructure assigned.
+Indexes follow the R convention,so the value 0 represents noise stars (those not assigned to any cluster).

+pdf file named as the input file with the extension .pdf with a plot of the region where:
+  - grey stars are noise.
+  - stars in significant structures are overplotted in colour.
+Each nest will be plotted in a different colour taken from a viridis colour table with as many different shades as NESTs, so the specific colours will depend on the amount of structures retrieved.

 ## Requirements
 R with libraries:
 	fpc
 	astrolibR
+	stats
+	viridis
 ## Description

 ### 2D
-We refer to (SFM paper, REF!!!) and references therein for a complete description of the procedure.
+We refer to Gonzalez et al. 2020 and references therein for a complete description of the procedure.

-Our default coordinates are Ra, Dec, and the distance used is the great circle one.

 ### Structured regions
-We will consider that a starForming region is structured when the Q parameter (Cart&With…REF!!!) is lower than 0.7.
+We will consider that a starForming region is structured when the Q parameter (Cartwright & Whitworth, 2003) is lower than 0.8, as usually .
 In that case, and if the user has not provided eps and Nmin (default) we propose our procedure to calculate them and obtain the smallest scale significant structure in the region.

 #### eps calculation: Small-scale
-We calculate the length scale for DBSCAN (epsilon) using the One point correlation function, OPCF, comparing the (REF!!!
-Joncour et al. paper I) first nearest neighbour distance distribution of the sample with the first nearest neighbour distance distribution of a homogeneous random distribution (CSR, or complete spatial randomness) with intensity equal to the local density derived from the mean of the 6th neighbour distribution of the sample.
+We calculate the length scale for DBSCAN (epsilon) using the One point correlation function, OPCF (Joncour et al. 2017) , comparing the first nearest neighbour distance distribution of the sample with the first nearest neighbour distance distribution of a homogeneous random distribution (CSR, or complete spatial randomness) with intensity equal to the local density derived from the mean of the 6th neighbour distribution of the sample.

 #### Nmin calculation: Significance
 We iteratively calculate the significance of a structure of that scale and a fixed number of points k until we reach 3-sigma significance (~99.85%).
-The significance of a structure of size eps and k points, as described in REF!!
-Joncour et al Paper 2, is given by the the probability of having k-1 nearest neighbours in an eps neighbourhood under a homogeneous random distribution with intensity rho.
+The significance of a structure of size eps and k points, as described in Joncour et al 2018, is given by the the probability of having k-1 nearest neighbours in an eps neighbourhood under a homogeneous random distribution with intensity rho.

 #### DBSCAN detection